-- Outline the requirements for the planning and development of land within or adjacent to natural features. - Identify and mitigate against areas susceptible to flooding, and other significant erosion prone - Sustainably manage wildlife, waterfowl staging areas, lakes, river shore-lands, valley slopes, unique topographic features, and vegetative types which may be considered environmentally sensitive. - Maintain public accessibility to lakes and major rivers through the use of reserves at the time of subdivision. - Reduce the risk of wildfire, loss of property or loss of life from wildfires.
+- Outline the requirements for the planning and development of land within or adjacent to natural features. - Identify and mitigate against areas susceptible to flooding, and other significant erosion prone areas. - Sustainably manage wildlife, waterfowl staging areas, lakes, river shore-lands, valley slopes, unique topographic features, and vegetative types which may be considered environmentally sensitive. - Maintain public accessibility to lakes and major rivers through the use of reserves at the time of subdivision. - Improve ease of access to Crown Land for public use and enjoyment. - Reduce the risk of wildfire, loss of property or loss of life from wildfires.

 - a) Area Structure Plans, Outline Plans, or subdivision applications, as Mackenzie County deems appropriate, shall: - i) confirm the location and geographic extent of any natural features, hazard lands, or historic or archaeological sites.
-A detailed analysis shall be undertaken by a qualified consultant with all costs borne to the developer. - ii) integrate natural features into the design of developments to form part of the linked and integrated parks and open space system, including the retention of forests, wildlife corridors, muskeg areas, and the provision of stormwater ponds and parks to form continuous open spaces. - b) The conservation of natural features by dedication of Environmental Reserve and Municipal Reserve, the provision of Environmental Reserve easements and conservation easements, or by other statutory means as defined by the Municipal Government Act is encouraged. - c) The Peace River is an important natural feature, wildlife corridor and habitat.
-Recreation uses such as pathways, trails, campgrounds, and river access for boats should be developed in a manner that maintains the function of the Peace River as an important wildlife corridor and habitat - d) Mitigation measures should be implemented to prevent the contamination of groundwater and elimination of environmentally significant areas as determined by the County.
+A detailed analysis shall be undertaken by a qualified consultant with all costs borne to the developer. - ii) integrate natural features into the design of developments to form part of the linked and integrated parks and open space system, including the retention of forests, wildlife corridors, muskeg areas, and the provision of stormwater ponds and parks to form continuous open spaces. - b) The conservation of natural features by dedication of Environmental Reserve and Municipal Reserve, the provision of Environmental Reserve easements and conservation easements, or by other statutory means as defined by the Municipal Government Act is encouraged. - c) The Peace River is an important natural feature.
+Recreation uses such as pathways, trails, campgrounds, and river access for boats should be developed in a manner that balances development with respect for the natural function of the Peace River. - d) Mitigation measures should be implemented to prevent the contamination of groundwater and elimination of environmentally significant areas as determined by the County.

-- e) Wherever possible, continuous greenways with enhanced public access should be created. - f) In keeping with Alberta's "Water for Life" strategy, watershed functions and surface and groundwater quality should be maintained in conjunction with development and recreation opportunities. - g) Emergency response plans should be developed in partnership with industry where there are potential impacts to source water protection. - h) The land surrounding lakes shall be developed in a manner that preserves the quality and quantity of water to support the needs of fish and wildlife and recreation opportunities.
-Thurston Lake, Bistcho Lake, Margaret Lake, Pitchimi Lake, Semo Lake, Eva Lake, Rocky Island Lake, Wentzel Lake, Platapus (Johnson) Lake, Wadlin Lake, Hutch Lake and Machesis Lake are regarded as recreational lakes and shall be sustainably managed to maintain the recreational value of the above lakes for future generations.
+- e) Wherever possible, continuous greenways with enhanced public access should be created. - f) In keeping with Alberta's "Water for Life" strategy, watershed functions and surface and groundwater quality should be maintained in conjunction with development and recreation opportunities. - g) Emergency response plans should be developed in partnership with industry where there are potential impacts to source water protection. - h) The land surrounding lakes shall be developed in a manner that balances the quality and quantity of water to support the needs of fish and wildlife with recreation opportunities.
+All lakes, but especially Thurston Lake, Bistcho Lake, Margaret Lake, Pitchimi Lake, Semo Lake, Eva Lake, Rocky Island Lake, Wentzel Lake, Platapus (Johnson) Lake, Wadlin Lake, Hutch Lake and Machesis Lake are regarded as recreational lakes and shall be sustainably managed to maintain the recreational value of the above lakes for future generations.